Yahya Cholil Staquf

 Shaykh Yahya’s vigorous promotion of rahmah as a basis for conflict resolution has been hailed by international experts and cited by sponsors of an international campaign to award the Nobel Peace Prize to the NU and Muhammadiyah.
 The book Dua Menyemai Damai (Two Peaceful Forces)—published in January of 2019 by Gadjah Mada University in cooperation with Indonesia’s State Secretariat—describes the Islam Nusantara campaign; the ISOMIL Nahdlatul Ulama Declaration; Humanitarian Islam; the Nusantara Manifesto; and Shaykh Yahya’s historic trip to Jerusalem, which achieved “the seemingly impossible, in forging a path towards peace [between Israel and the Palestinians], through a mission initiated by Gus Dur and recently continued by K.H.
 Yahya Cholil Staquf.”

-Shaykh Yahya is member of Indonesian President Joko Widodo’s Presidential Advisory Council, with a protocol rank equivalent to Minister of State.
-He also serves as GP Ansor’s Emissary to the Islamic World and as the Emissary for Indonesia’s largest Islamic political party, PKB (which is rooted in the spiritual wing of the Nahdlatul Ulama) to Centrist Democrat International (IDC – CDI) and the European People’s Party (EPP)—the largest political network in Europe and the world—as he seeks to build the societal consensus required “to prevent the political weaponization of Islam, whether by Muslims or non-Muslims, and to curtail the spread of communal hatred by fostering the emergence of a truly just and harmonious world order, founded upon respect for the equal rights and dignity of every human being.” ~ Nusantara Statement
+A former member of Indonesian President Joko Widodo’s Presidential Advisory Council, with a protocol rank equivalent to Minister of State, Sheikh Yahya is regularly consulted on religious, domestic and international affairs.
+He currently serves as GP Ansor’s Emissary to the Islamic World and as the Emissary for Indonesia’s largest Islamic political party, PKB (which is rooted in the spiritual wing of the Nahdlatul Ulama) to Centrist Democrat International (IDC – CDI) and the European People’s Party (EPP)—the largest political network in Europe and the world—as he seeks to build the societal consensus required “to prevent the political weaponization of Islam, whether by Muslims or non-Muslims, and to curtail the spread of communal hatred by fostering the emergence of a truly just and harmonious world order, founded upon respect for the equal rights and dignity of every human being.” ~ Nusantara Statement

 “I don’t see any other Muslim leaders coming to Europe, standing up like a tower and saying, ‘Look, we’re prepared to take this on’. . . breaking new ground by proposing to make changes to Islamic law to better fit the modern era.”